19hours/sg-statutes/Acts/Private Education Act.md

 (b) to ensure that, in the event the provision of private education by the private education institution is about to cease, the Council and each student and intending student of the private education institution are informed, in writing and in the time delimited as follows, of the cessation and of the necessary arrangements made by the private education institution for the student or intending student to be offered a place in another registered private education institution to complete the same or similar course at the private education institution’s expense or otherwise:

-(i) where the provision of private education by the private education institution must cease because the Council refused to renew the registration of the private education institution under section 37 or the registration of the private education institution is suspended or cancelled, or the period of its registration is reduced, under section 38 —at least 14 days before the cessation or such other period as the Council may allow in any particular case; or
+(i) where the provision of private education by the private education institution must cease because the Council refused to renew the registration of the private education institution under section 37 or the registration of the private education institution is suspended or cancelled, or the period of its registration is reduced, under section 38 — at least 14 days before the cessation or such other period as the Council may allow in any particular case; or

 (ii) where the provision of private education by the private education institution must cease for any other reason — at least 30 days before the cessation;